 The Florida EPIC Program at Jacksonville University

-The Florida EPIC (Entrepreneurism, Policy, Innovation, and Commerce) Program was established at Jacksonville University to attract, develop, and retain in-state, highly qualified graduates in fields vital to Florida’s economic prosperity through the support of Governor Scott and the Florida Legislature.
+The Florida EPIC (Entrepreneurism, Policy, Innovation, and Commerce) Program was established at Jacksonville University to attract, develop, and retain in-state, highly qualified graduates in fields vital to Florida’s economic prosperity through the support of Governor Ron DeSantis and the Florida Legislature.

 Throughout this partnership, the EPIC Program at JU has advanced in four specific areas:

 - JU’s enhanced academic programming closely aligns with Florida’s broad workforce needs;

 - JU has significantly reduced the ‘silo effect’ between higher education and the marketplace by engaging local employers in its new programming, and actively involving them in student internships and projects;